 How to explain Carman?

-He’s either someone you’re very familiar with or not at all.
-He is a perfectly passable singer, but he was far more interested in a sort of rhyming, spoken word, preach-rap that defies description.
-Whatever it was, it was hugely, deliriously popular among a certain demographic of Christianity—selling millions of albums back when people still did that sort of thing and setting a record for the most people to ever attend a Christian concert by a solo artist.
+The CCM icon, who passed away on Tuesday night after a battle with cancer, was someone you’re very familiar with or not at all.
+He had a fine singing voice but was far more interested in a sort of rhyming, spoken word, preach-rap that was all its own.
+It was hugely, deliriously popular among a certain demographic of Christianity—selling millions of albums back when people still did that sort of thing and setting a record for the most people to ever attend a Christian concert by a solo artist.

 And yet, if Carman (last name: Licciardello) will be remembered for at least one thing, it is absolutely his music videos.
-They are insane.
+They are wild.
 Sometimes they feature Carman as a MC Hammer-type dance machine.
-More often, he’s a stormy revolutionary bringing God’s violent judgment to a world on the fast track to hell.
+Sometimes they feature him as a pompadoured rockabilly showman.
+Sometimes he was a stern-faced spokesman for the Moral Majority or a back alley tough guy or a proletariat champion.
+Most often, he was a stormy revolutionary bringing God’s violent judgment to a world on the fast track to hell.

 These videos aren’t the best CCM music videos of all time but they are easily the most CCM videos of all time and they demand to be ranked accordingly.
-If you know who Carman is, you’re probably already hooked.
+If you knew Carman’s work, you’re probably already hooked.
 If you don’t, you’re about to be.
-Mark my word.

 10. A Witch’s Invitation

-Not Carman’s most awesome moment, but a good introduction to what it is he does.
-Not quite a spoken word jam, but not quite a song — “A Witch’s Invitation” falls into some genre of music that belongs to Carman alone, and that is hardly the weirdest thing about this video.
+Not Carman’s most awesome moment, but a good introduction to what it is he did.
+Not quite a spoken word jam, but not quite a song — “A Witch’s Invitation” falls into some genre of music that belongs to Carman alone, and that is hardly the weirdest thing about this video, which starts out as what seems to be a neighbor’s friendly invite to host a little chat about faith before going wildly awry.

-These are Carman’s younger days, so we can excuse the fact that there is no bloodshed or violence—just a claymation demon dragging an old man to hell.
+These are Carman’s younger days, so we can excuse the fact that there is no bloodshed or violence other than a claymation demon dragging an old man to hell.
 But never fear.
 Things pick up significantly from here on out.

 R.I.O.T.
 (Righteous Invasion of Truth) has not the Shakespearean scope of other videos on this list, but what it lacks in plot development it more than makes up for in sweaty dancers.
-This video finds Carman and his youthful compatriots enslaved in some sort of smoke-making factory.
-Carman escapes, explodes everyone else’s shackles, and then it’s time for a DANCE R.I.O.T that doubles as the first Occupy movement.
+This video finds Carman and his working class comrades enslaved in some sort of smoke-making factory.
+Carman escapes, explodes everyone else’s shackles, and then it’s time for a class conscious dance R.I.O.T.

 The second best thing about this video is that Carman and his fellow sweaty dance troupe overthrow The Man with the power of funk.
 The best thing is that it literally begins with Carman giving us Webster’s definition of a riot.